jacobjohnsson/nvim/cheatsheet.md

 | ------------ | ----------- | ---------------------------------------------- |
 | `:Refactor`  | refactoring | Can be used to extract/inline functions,       |
 |              |             | blocks and variables                           |

+## LSP

+In order to have the clangd language server recognize dependencies put a '.clangd' in the project root that specifies what to include.

+For example:

+> CompileFlags:
+>   Add: ["-I/usr/include/glib-2.0",
+>         "-I/usr/lib/x86_64-linux-gnu/glib-2.0/include"]